500px/px-service-client/README.md

 *first-resort* means that the cached value is always used, if present.
 If the cached value is present but expired, the it sends the service client request and, if the request succeeds, it refreshes the cached value expiry.
 If the request fails, it uses the expired cached value, but the value remain expired.
 A retry may be needed.

+#### Px::Service::Client::Multiplexer
+In the example above, what `multi.context do` does is to queue a request on the multiplexer, with retry.
+The retry number is `RetriableResponseFuture::DEFAULT_RETRIES` by default.

+If the request is a `Typhoeus::Request`, it returns `RetriableResponseFuture`, and will automatically queue the request on `hydra`.
+Otherwise the request will be returned.

 #### Px::Service::Client::CircuitBreaker

 ```ruby